Day Trips from Valletta

 The Three Cities across the Grand Harbour are the easiest ‘day trip’ from Valletta.
 A ferry ride gives you a quick change of scene, historic waterfront promenades, and a different viewpoint back toward Valletta.

-It’s ideal if you want depth without committing to long travel time.
+It’s ideal if you want depth without committing to long travel time—and it’s the best option if you still want a full Valletta evening.

 Storybook: Mdina & Rabat